 Unfortunately, acceptance and adoption of the icon has so far been negligible as a website language selector.
 Additionally, a user test carried out by the website flagsarenotlanguages.com revealed that an icon with a similar design used to indicate language selection on a multilingual website only achieved a 30% recognition rate amongst users (case study: onefinestay.com and drop-down language selection, flagsarenotlanguages.com).
 It is to be noted, however, that the icon is becoming increasingly adopted as a translation icon in its own right inside web content, and this trend is to be encouraged.

-It is quite clear that there remains a very real need for a standardised, universally accepted icon to represent website language selection.
+It is quite clear that there remains a very real need for a standardized, universally accepted icon to represent website language selection.
 This has been the case since multilingual websites started to develop in the later-half of the 1990’s, but due to the ad hoc nature of icon development, acceptance and use, there is still no consensus 20 years later.

 It is evident that the globe icon remains the front runner and obvious choice to be developed into the standard language website icon.
 It has the right momentum and enough important websites around the world have chosen it, I think in particular of LinkedIn and Microsoft.
 But LinkedIn have chosen design 1 and Microsoft design 2.